deshan68/YouTube-Toolkit-Extension/README.md

 1. Load the extension in your browser:
     - Open your browser's extensions page (usually found in the settings menu).
     - Enable "Developer mode".
-    - Click "Load unpacked" and select the `YouTube-SubSync` directory.
+    - Click "Load unpacked" and select the `YouTube-Toolkit` directory.

-2. Open a YouTube video and click on the YouTube SubSync extension icon.
+2. Open a YouTube video and click on the YouTube Toolkit extension icon.

 3. Upload your .srt subtitle file.